luqp/StoreInventory/README.md

 ## Use your own CSV data
 Here a [example](https://github.com/windyludev/StoreInventory/blob/master/backup/backup.csv) of format CSV data that handles this app

-To insert your data you can:
+#### To insert your data you can add the path of your CSV file:

-### Add your CSV file path:
-Delete the data base and create another new, and add a your path parameter in the `StoreInventory/app.py` file:
+Delete the data base and create another new, and add your path parameter in the `StoreInventory/app.py` file:
 ```python
 159     register.create_database('~/here_your_csv_data.csv'):
 ```

+after that run the `app.py` file and you can use the app with your data.